 Survey of world theatre from its origins to the Restoration; emphasis on major periods, typical plays, important personages, and major architectural and production techniques.
+This course satisfies the proficiency requirement for Written Communication in the disciplines.

 THRE 321: Theatre History II